jryanhaber/react-demo-projects/README.md

 const setActiveIndex = things[1]
 ```

- - this approach will pull in the function imported off of the react library of functions, then pull the functions out of it, which are in an array format, and assign them to variables, using the array structure to determine which are being pointed at in variable assignment

- - but you can also skip the first step, and direcly assign the variables through array destructuring
+ - but you can also skip the first step, and directly assign the variables through array destructuring

 ```
 [ activeIndex: activeIndex, setActiveIndex:setActiveIndex ] = useState(null)
 ```
-  - plus, since the names of the variables are identical in the new array to the function names, you can even skip the assignment because
+  - plus, since the names of the variables are identical in the new array to the variable names, you can even skip the assignment because

   ```
   activeIndex